Gareth Thomas (English politician)

-Thomas is currently Shadow Minister for Trade Policy under the leadership of Keir Starmer.
-He served as Chair of the Co-operative Party from 2001 until 2019.
-Thomas sought to become the Labour Party's candidate in the 2016 election for Mayor of London, but came last of the six candidates in the ballot.

-Early life
+Early life and education

-Thomas attended Hatch End High School on Headstone Lane in Hatch End, then Lowlands College in Harrow.
-At the University College of Wales Aberystwyth he gained a BSc in Economics in 1988 and later a PGCE from the Thames Polytechnic (now the University of Greenwich) in 1992.
-He gained an MA in Imperial and Commonwealth Studies from King's College London in 1996 and became a teacher.
+Thomas spent his childhood in the London Borough of Harrow, attending Hatch End High School and later Lowlands College.
+He gained a Bachelor of Science (BSc) degree in economics from Aberystwyth University, graduating in 1988.
+He later undertook a Postgraduate Certificate in Education (PGCE) at Thames Polytechnic (now the University of Greenwich) to become a teacher, which he completed in 1992.
+In 1996, he studied for a Master of Arts (MA) degree in Imperial and Commonwealth Studies at King's College London.

 Parliamentary career

+Thomas was first elected to represent Harrow West at the 1997 general election when he defeated the incumbent Conservative, Robert Hughes, with a majority of 1,240 votes.

-Thomas was Chair of the Co-operative Party until he stood down from the position in 2019.
-Within the capacity of the role, he served as president of the 2003 Co-operative Congress.
-He was appointed Parliamentary Under-Secretary of State at the Department for International Development in 2003 and sponsored the Industrial and Provident Societies Act through Parliament.
+He was appointed Parliamentary under-secretary of state at the Department for International Development in 2003.

-In 2003, Thomas made an early attempt to ban smoking in restaurants with a Private Members' Bill.
+The same year, Thomas made an early attempt to ban smoking in restaurants via a Private Members' Bill.

-After a June 2007 reshuffle, Thomas remained at International Development whilst also being part of the new Department for Business, Enterprise and Regulatory Reform, being appointed as Parliamentary Under-Secretary of State for Trade Policy and Consumer Affairs.
+Following a June 2007 reshuffle, Thomas remained at International Development whilst also being part of the new Department for Business, Enterprise and Regulatory Reform, being appointed as Parliamentary Under-Secretary of State for Trade Policy and Consumer Affairs.
 He had the responsibility of co-ordinating trade policy between the two departments.

 Following Gordon Brown's reshuffle of 3 October 2008, Thomas was promoted to Minister of State in both departments, taking on the portfolio of Trade, Investment and Consumer Affairs.
 In the June 2009 reshuffle DBERR was abolished, leaving Thomas to continue his role solely at International Development, with responsibility for consumer affairs passing to Kevin Brennan.

 In May 2010 he was re-elected as Member of Parliament for Harrow West with a reduced majority (based on a notional 2005 result).
 He was Shadow Minister for Higher Education and Science from October 2010 to October 2011, Shadow Minister for Civil Society from October 2011 to October 2013, Shadow Minister for Europe from March 2013 to October 2014, then Shadow Minister for Africa and the Middle East from October 2014 to March 2015.

-At the 2015 general election Conservative candidate Hannah David produced a swing from Labour to the Conservatives, and Thomas saw his majority reduced to 2,208.
+At the 2015 general election the Conservative Party candidate Hannah David produced a significant swing from Labour to the Conservatives, reducing his majority to 2,208.
+Thomas received his worst general election result to date at the 2015 election.